6 Must-Watch TV Shows for Salespeople

 Amid the ridiculous antics and hilarity that take place on every episode of The Office, there is much to be learned from the inhabitants of Dunder Mifflin Paper Company.
 Most of it, like Michael Scott’s management style and Dwight Schrute’s aggressive salesmanship, falls into the “what not to do” category.

 In this CNBC docu-reality series, Camping World CEO Marcus Lemonis seeks out struggling companies and steps in with (sometimes radical) strategic adjustments to help turn them around.
 His philosophy focuses on the three P’s: People, Processes, Profit.
 When it comes to diagnosing and solving business problems, often in unconventional ways, The Profit consistently delivers food for thought.
+By the way, if interested you can check out business advice shared by Lemonis during LinkedIn's Small Business Boot Camp a few years back.

 Relationships, using humor to lighten the air, understanding personal quirks, yadda yadda yadda… I’m sure there are many legitimate lessons in sales to be drawn from Seinfeld, but mainly we’re listing it as a way to reference one of our favorite posts here on the blog, What George Costanza Can Teach You About Selling, and also to include this clip of George’s ill-fated stint as a computer salesman: